fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * Algebraic Data Type:
     * What are the declaration parts?
     * How and why do you use ADTs?
     * How and why the record syntax is used?
+      How to extract a value from one of the fields of the corresponding ADT?
     * What is recursive data structure?
 Can you give some examples?
   * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
   * Polymorphic types: